Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 A **String** identifier that is intended to be both human and machine-readable.
 The allowed characters are letters (english alphabet only) and numbers.
 A name has to start with a letter and must follow the camelCase naming convention.
 The identifier maximum length is 63 characters.

+## IdentityToken

+A unique and expiring **String** data issued by a central component to verify a system's identity during the interactions with the trusted Core and Support systems, allowing access without sharing the credentials with each and every Core/Support system at each and every interaction.

 ## InterfaceName

 A **String** identifier that is intended to be both human and machine-readable.
 The allowed characters are letters (english alphabet only), numbers and underscore (_).
 A name has to start with a letter and must follow the snake_case naming convention.
 The identifier maximum length is 63 characters.